What Should a Newborn Sleep In?

-Hands down, having your newborn baby sleep in your room is the way to go!
+Hands down, having your baby in your room is the best place for a newborn to sleep!
 It’s cozier and much more convenient.
-It lets you hear when your baby spits up, has breathing troubles, or is uncomfortable in any way.
-And, as a total bonus: Your being nearby reduces her SIDS risk.
-The current recommendation by the American Academy of Pediatrics is to keep your swaddled baby right by your bed, in a bassinet, crib or cosleeper for the first 6 months of life.
+You can easily hear when your baby spits up, has breathing trouble, or is uncomfortable in any way.
+And, as a total bonus: Parents sleeping nearby reduces a baby's SIDS risk.
+The current recommendation by the American Academy of Pediatrics (AAP) is to keep your swaddled baby right by your bed, in a bassinet, crib or cosleeper for the first 6 months of life.

-Make sure the device has a wide base (so it’s not easy to knock over).
+Make sure your baby’s sleeping spot has a wide base (so it’s not easy to knock over).
 It should also have a firm mattress with a snug fit and sides should be at least 15 inches high (measured from the mattress base).
 If you choose a crib, make sure the crib is safe and properly assembled.
 (For guidance, visit the US Consumer Product Safety Commission’s website.)

-Happiest Baby is proud to have created SNOO Smart Sleeper, the safest baby bed ever made.
-It is the only bed that prevents accidental rolling, thanks to our unique swaddle which secures to the bed and keeps babies safely sleeping on their back all night.
-So in SNOO, babies benefit from swaddling without any of the risks of unraveling or loose blankets.
-In addition, SNOO also calms crying and boosts sleep (often 1-2+ hours) with womblike sounds and motion.
+Happiest Baby is proud to have created the super safe SNOO Smart Sleeper.
+Unlike other baby beds, it has a unique swaddle which attaches to the bed and keeps babies safely sleeping on their back all night.
+In fact, this safety innovation earned SNOO the FDA's De Novo Authorization!
+(For important safety information visit happiestbaby.com/fda.)
+Plus, SNOO calms crying and boosts sleep (often 1 to 2+ hours) with womb-like sounds and motion.

-Certain sleep spots pose real risks.
-These include sleeping on living room furniture, sleeping sitting upright (for instance, in a car seat or infant carrier) and sleeping in poorly designed slings.
+Certain sleep spots pose serious risks for babies.
+Sleeping on living room furniture, sleeping sitting upright (for instance, in a car seat or infant carrier), sleeping in an inclined sleeper, using a sleep positioner, and sleeping in poorly designed slings are all unsafe.

-Studies from all around the world agree: sleeping on living room furniture is a huge risk!
-Scottish researchers found a 67 times higher risk of SIDS among babies who were allowed to sleep on a couch.
-And, the risk is also high for babies sleeping on recliners, armchairs, cushions, beanbag chairs and air mattresses.
+Furniture: Studies from all around the world agree: Sleeping on living room furniture is a huge risk!
+Scottish researchers found the risk of SIDS is 67 times higher among babies who were allowed to sleep on a couch.
+The risk is also high for babies sleeping on recliners, armchairs, cushions, beanbag chairs, and air mattresses.

-Also, the car seat is not a safe place for your baby to snooze in, except for little naps while you’re taking a short car trip.
+Car Seats: The car seat is another unsafe place for your baby to snooze, with the exception of the little naps they take on short car trips.
 During the first 6 months of life, a baby’s heavy head can fall forward when she is seated, causing difficulty breathing and asphyxiation.

 However, babies frequently fall asleep in their cozy slings, and there are a few things to know to keep your baby safe.
 Make sure your sling: